 Fun activities for kids include: enormous bubbles, lifesize version of the old Mouse Trap game, bicycle inventions, robotic cupcakes, R2D2, air-powered rockets you build yourself, and more LEGO than you’ve ever seen before!

 Wondering what to expect?
 Alec reported his adventures at a recent Maker Faire accompanied by a five year-old.
 Wendy also shared her stories and pictures of her pilgrimage with the whole family.
 If you’re on the fence, please read about their experiences.
-My husband will be taking our nine- and seven-year old sons armed with walkie talkies this year while I stay at home to play with the toddler.
+My husband will be taking our ten- and eight-year old sons armed with walkie talkies this year while I stay at home to play with the preschooler.

 I can’t wait to see his pictures though!